ibm-cloud-docs/watsonxdata/prov_lite_plan.md

 The **Lite** plan allows you to provision a {{site.data.keyword.lakehouse_full}} instance that is free to use, with limits on capacity (2000 Resource Units), and features for a time frame of 30 days.
 You can use the account to explore and familiarize yourself with {{site.data.keyword.lakehouse_short}}.
 For more information about the features and limitations of Lite plan, see [Lite plan](watsonxdata?topic=watsonxdata-pricing-plans-1#limitations-lite){: external}.
 {: shortdesc}

+Provisioning a Lite plan instance is use case driven.
+Depending on the use case selected, you are presented with a Console UI that include components (engines and services) that are specific to the selected use case.
+The following are the three use cases:

+* **Generative AI** : You can explore Generative AI usecases using this use case.
+The provisioned instance includes Presto, Milvus and Spark.
+* **High Performance BI** : You can explore BI visualization functionalities using this use case.
+The provisioned instance includes Presto C++ and Spark only.
+* **Data Engineering Workloads** : Data engineers can use the option to explore various workloads driven use cases.
+The provisioned instance includes Presto Java + and Spark only.

 After provisioning the Lite plan instance, you can monitor the resource unit usage from the Billing and Usage page available in the watsonx.data console.